Epic #77562: Misbehaviors with datetime values and timezones

 Hi David, I dare to say that's not true.
 The exact above configuration will not allow you to save a record (form engine, not extbase) with an empty "geboren_am" field in TYPO3 8.7.1.

 If you don't belive me, check out the well known extension styleguide.
 When you try to save the demo record with no date in inputdatetime_2 (which has the same configuration we talk about here, see TCA and sql), you'll get the same error I get in my extension.

-#8 Updated by Christoph Bessei about 2 years ago
+#8 Updated by Christoph Bessei over 3 years ago

 I can confirm the problem of Christian.

 Saving an empty date gives always the "The values might have changed due to type casting of the database." error.

 It looks like the problem is some value casting, at least InputDateTimeElement.php always has $itemValue set to 0 instead of '0000-00-00' (which explains the error message).